 Mr. Manrique stated that Ms. Perry only stipulated half of what the former Task Force recommended on the UDB issue.
 He noted that the issue was highly opposed by the Latin Builder Association and the Florida Builders Association.
 He stated that he still did not understand the rationale for the opposition.
 Mr. Manrique stated that the Builder Association contended that allowing staff to drive the UDB was better than including it in the Charter.
 He stated that the Task Force should listen to the builder associations who argued that the UDB was not a line that was set, and it was a moving line through time.
 Mr. Manrique reminded the Task Force members that our predecessor asked the County Commission to place before the voters on a ballot question that a Charter Review Task Force or a similar body meet every five years to determine whether that UDB line should be moved or not.
 He noted that according to the builder associations a builder would have to invest approximately \$200,000 to initiate petition to move the UDB line.
 He suggested the UDB legislation be inserted in the Charter.
 Therefore, there would be no changes to the UDB until the Task Force met and made its recommendations to move the UDB line.
-Mr. Manrique stated that the builders did not support this idea.
+Mr. Manrique stated that the UDB under the the task force met and made its recommendations to move the UDB line.
+Mr. Manrique stated that the UDB would have to support this idea.